-In 1877, he was running a hotel at Silver King in Pinal County, when Sheriff Peter R. Brady appointed him a resident deputy.
-Gabriel’s popularity with local Democrats prompted him to run for sheriff against his boss the following year, he defeated Brady at took office in January, 1879.
+In 1877, he was running a hotel at Silver King in Pinal County when Sheriff Peter R. Brady appointed him a resident deputy.
+Gabriel’s popularity with local Democrats prompted him to run for sheriff against his boss the following year; he defeated Brady at took office in January 1879.

-He quickly established himself as one of Arizona’s finest and most-dedicated sheriffs, fighting lynch mobs and tracking down stage robbers, murderers, horse thieves and cattle rustlers.
+He quickly established himself as one of Arizona’s finest and most-dedicated sheriffs, fighting lynch mobs and tracking down stage robbers, murderers, horse thieves, and cattle rustlers.
 His skills with a gun were also well known, prompting one observer to say: “Gabriel was the finest pistol shot I have ever known, equaling, I am sure, the best the West ever produced.”

 Gabriel left the office of sheriff at the end of his term in 1886.
 He spent much of his time at his mine in the Dripping Springs Mountains, only occasionally coming to town to buy supplies and conduct business.
-That same year, Phy decided to run for sheriff and despite their past differences, Gabriel initially supported him for the job.
-However, at some point he withdrew his support and the two former friends soon became bitter enemies.
+That same year, Phy decided to run for sheriff, and despite their past differences, Gabriel initially supported him for the job.
+However, he withdrew his support at some point, and the two former friends soon became bitter enemies.

 Peter Gabriel spent the next decade prospecting in Arizona and northern Mexico before returning to work his old claim – the Monitor Mine on Mineral Creek.
-At the age of 59, he drank some poisonous water, probably laced by arsenic used in mining, and for a week, he lay alone and deathly ill in his cabin.
+At the age of 59, he drank poisonous water, probably laced with arsenic used in mining, and for a week, he lay alone and deathly ill in his cabin.
 Finally, his mining partner found him there on July 28, 1898.
 Gabriel died the next day and was buried near the mine.

 In reporting his death, the Phoenix Herald said, “He was a bold and fearless man, a good officer… Pete Gabriel probably carried more scars at the hands of the lawless element than any other man in the southwest.”

 Auer, L.C.; Gun Grudge in Florence